 d.
 Terminal Tackle

-- Add a small sinker or cheater weight (~1/8 oz) to help with deeper casts.
+Add a small sinker or cheater weight (~1/8 oz) for deeper casts.
+A barrel swivel between the braid and leader line will help reduce twisting.

 Technique 1: Steady Retrieve